nakazax/databricks-uc-privilege-viewer/README.md

-# Databricks UC Privilege Viewer
+# Databricks Unity Catalog Privilege Viewer

 ## Overview
-The Databricks UC Privilege Viewer is a tool designed to simplify the process of viewing and managing user permissions in Databricks Unity Catalog.
+The Databricks Unity Catalog Privilege Viewer is a tool designed to simplify the process of viewing and managing user permissions in Databricks Unity Catalog.
 This notebook-based solution allows administrators to quickly retrieve and display a comprehensive list of privileges for a specific user, including permissions inherited from group memberships.

 ## Features
 - Retrieve user information based on email address